FLAME Node Deployment

 Using Your Own IDP

-To enable this, first you must create individual clients for both the Node UI and the Hub Adapter in your IDP in either their own realm, or in a realm with the users you wish to grant access to.
-Be sure to enable client authentication and take note of the client ID and secret for both of these newly created clients as this information as well as the (accessible) URL for your IDP must be provided in the values.yaml
+To enable this, first you must create individual clients for both the Node UI and the Hub Adapter in your IDP.
+Be sure to enable client authentication and take note of the client ID and secret for both of these newly created clients as this information along with the (accessible) URL for your IDP must be provided in the values.yaml

 .
 An example of how to configure this in for your cluster can be seen in this separate IDP example.